-Although bleeding is worrying, it doesn’t always mean you are miscarrying.
-Between 20% and 40% of pregnant women experience bleeding, and all early bleeding is called ‘threatened miscarriage’, but 75% of these pregnancies will continue to term.
+Bleeding can be a sign of miscarriage but, by itself, it doesn’t always mean you are miscarrying.
+In fact, between 20% and 40% of pregnant women experience bleeding but 75% of these pregnancies will continue to term.

 Many women worry that they have somehow caused the miscarriage, but this is rare.
 It is often nature’s way of stopping an unhealthy pregnancy – if the foetus has a genetic disorder, for example.

-Miscarriage is common and most women go on to have normal subsequent pregnancies, so a cause isn’t usually looked for until a woman has had three miscarriages.
-However, there is often no cause, and it doesn’t mean that you won’t be able to have children in the future.
+As miscarriage is common and most women go on to have normal subsequent pregnancies, a cause isn’t usually looked for until a woman has had 3 miscarriages.

 Where can I go for support?